rstotler/hack-and-slash-game/README.md

 - 60 FPS
 - Sine, cosine, & slope intercept formula used to slice images/enemies
+- Alpha channel blending used in mob sprite effects
 - Supports many simultanious instances of enemies on screen

 ## Gameplay